ksasaki-stats/ksasaki-stats.github.io/_pages/about.md

 # Keisuke Sasaki

-I am a second-year master's student in the Department of Statistics, Graduate School of Economics, The University of Tokyo.
+I am a second-year master's student in the Department of Statistics, Graduate School of Economics, The University of Tokyo, advised by [Yasuhiro Omori](https://sites.google.com/view/omori-stat/english?authuser=0).

-My research interests are in Bayesian statistics.

 ## Research Interests